deatheyes/MysqlProbe/README.md

 There are only masters and slaves in static mode.
 Manual intervention is needed when nodes down.

 #### Interface

-Interfaces are only availiable on master when cluster runs as static mode.
+Interfaces both availiable on master and slave:

 * collector("/collector"): A websocket interface for caller to get assembled data from master or slave.

+Interfaces only availiable on master:

 * join("/cluster/join?addr="): A http interface to add a slave to current node.
 * leave("/cluster/leave"): A http interface to make the node left from its cluster.
 All the slave of the node would be removed.
 * remove("cluster/remove?addr="): A http interface to remove a slave from a master. 'addr' is the server address of the slave.